Can I Send Large Files via Gmail?

 Method 3.
 How to Send Large Files through Gmail Free by MultCloud

-Instead of sending large files via Gmail by using Google Drive or compressing attachments, here’s another easy and fast online file sharing service that may help you send large files like documents, photos, and videos quickly through Gmail.
+Instead of sending large files via Gmail by using Google Drive or compressing attachments, here’s another easy and fast online file-sharing service that may help you send large files like documents, photos, and videos quickly through Gmail.
+You can make full use of this method if you are a cloud drive user.
+Just send large files to others securely by using the best multiple cloud storage manager, MultCloud.

 You can use MultCloud to:

-• Safely share large files with flexible options: You can send files to others in public, private (with password), or source mode according to your needs.
+• Safely share large files with flexible options: You can send files to others in public, private (with a password), or source mode according to your needs.

 • Share cloud files through various channels: The sharing link of large files can be directly sent by yourself, by email, by Facebook, by Twitter, and by other popular social media.